hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 For example, we support Contact Forms 7 automatically.
 However, sometimes a theme can modify the form.
 In this case, you can manually add the `[cf7-hcaptcha]` shortcode to the CF7 form.

+To make hCaptcha work, the shortcode must be inside the <form ...> ... </form> tag.

 = You don't support plugin X. How can I get support for it added? =

 [Open a PR on GitHub](https://github.com/hCaptcha/hcaptcha-wordpress-plugin): or just email the authors of plugin X. Adding hCaptcha support is typically quite a quick task for most plugins.